| Title: | Score Matching Estimation by Automatic Differentiation |

 where is a matrix as in the Bingham distribution, and

-are the concentration and mean direction, respectively, as in the von Mises-Fisher distribution.
+and are the concentration and mean direction, respectively, as in the von Mises-Fisher distribution.

-Score matching estimates of all elements of and
+Score matching estimates of all elements of and converge slowly with sample size.

 Even with a million simulated measurements,